-But, segmentation and personalization are NOT the same thing.
+But, segmentation and personalization are NOT the same things.
 You’ve heard this a million times before.
-And while this is absolutely true, the two concepts are not far from each other, and actually work best together.
+And while this is absolutely true, the two concepts are not far from each other, and actually, work best together.

 Let’s break it down:

 - Segmentation is when you divide your email list into smaller email lists (groups and sub-groups) based on one or more segmentation criteria (age, location, gender, interests, etc.)